-- 1. At the Board meeting at which the stipulations are considered or within 10 days thereafter, the petitioner may request a hearing before a Hearing Officer to be designated by the Board.
+1. At the Board hearing at which the stipulations are considered or within 10 days thereafter, the petitioner may request a hearing before a Hearing Officer to be designated by the Board.
 The Board shall then designate a Hearing Officer to hear evidence on, and make recommendations to the Board, as to all unresolved issues.
-If the petitioner fails at the Board meeting at which the stipulations are considered, or in writing within 10 days thereafter, to request a Hearing Officer to hear all unresolved issues, those issues shall be deemed waived, and the assessment shall be in accordance with the original assessment as modified by the stipulation covering the issues which were resolved. - 2.
-If no issues are resolved at the staff conference, the petitioner shall be so notified within 14 days after the staff conference.
-The petitioner may request in writing, a hearing before a Hearing Officer designated by the Board within 10 days of the date of the letter providing such notification.
-If the petitioner fails to request that a Hearing Officer hear the petition within the 10-day period, the assessment shall be in accordance with the original assessment. - 3.
-A request for hearing before a Hearing Officer (which is submitted within 10 days after the Board meeting at which stipulations are considered or within 10 days of the notification that no issues were resolved at the staff conference) will be considered by the Board at the first meeting which is more than one week after receipt of the request.
+If the petitioner fails at the hearing, or in writing within 10 days thereafter, to request a Hearing Officer to hear all unresolved issues, those issues shall be deemed waived, and the assessment shall be in accordance with the original assessment as modified by the stipulation covering the issues which were resolved.

+- 2. If no issues are resolved at the staff conference, the petitioner may request within 10 days after the staff conference, in writing, a hearing before a Hearing Officer designated by the Board.
+If the petitioner fails to request that a Hearing Officer hear the petition within the 10 day period, the assessment shall be in accordance with the original assessment. - 3.
+A request for hearing before a Hearing Officer (which is submitted within 10 days after the Board hearing at which stipulations are considered or after the staff conference) will be considered by the Board at the first meeting which is more than one week after receipt of the request.